 |Charles W. Oswald and Chancellor Robert Hemenway, University of Kansas.|

-Charles W. Oswald, KU Economics, '51, has made a series of very generous gifts to the Department of Economics.
-Charley's first gift of $1 million established the Oswald Faculty Scholars Program. intended to increase the Department's ability to compete for, and help support, top-level new faculty members.
+Charles W. Oswald, KU Economics, '51, made a series of very generous gifts to the Department of Economics.
+Mr. Oswald's first gift of $1 million established the Oswald Faculty Scholars Program, with the intent to increase the Department's ability to secure and support top-level faculty members.

-Eight assistant professors have now been supported as Oswald Scholars under this very successful program.
+Eight assistant professors have been hired and supported as Oswald Scholars under this successful program.

-In 2001, Charley contributed $10 million to KU, of which $6 million came to the Department of Economics, and more recently he has pledged an additional $10 million.
+In 2001, Mr. Oswald contributed $10 million to KU, of which $6 million came to the Department of Economics.
+In 2005, he pledged an additional $10 million.

 These gifts have provided three Distinguished Professor positions and an Oswald Undergraduate Scholars Program.